VadimEngine/ClayEngineDemo/README.md

-Demo of Clay using "Clay Engine" library from https://github.com/VadimEngine/ClayEngine
+Demo of Clay using "Clay Engine" library from https://github.com/VadimEngine/ClayEngine.
+Works on windows and Linux (Tested on Arch and Fedora)

 # Instructions
 - To build (outputs to `/build` directory):